 - The general profession in the S.T.A.L.K.E.R. series is hunting for rare artifacts and (usually) selling them off to traders for vast amounts of money.
 Of course, given the environment of the Zone, this is often a hazardous undertaking.

 - Fallout: New Vegas has a number of prospectors, appropriately considering the heavy influence the game draws from classic Westerns.
-Unusually, instead of gold and minerals, these prospectors pick over old ruins for ancient pre-War electronics.
+But instead of gold and minerals, these prospectors pick over old ruins for ancient pre-War electronics.

 - Good old Yukon Cornelius from Rudolph the Red-Nosed Reindeer.